≡ Menu

 Right?…

-Ok good, now let’s get back to our discussion and talk about what treatment options might be available for you and your pet if he or she does in fact have cerebellar hypoplasia.
+Okay, good; now let’s get back to our discussion and talk about what treatment options might be available for you and your pet if they have cerebellar hypoplasia.

 Treatment of cerebellar hypoplasia

-First off, there really isn’t all that much one can do to “cure” an animal who has been diagnosed with cerebellar hypoplasia.
+First, there isn’t much that one can do to “cure” an animal diagnosed with cerebellar hypoplasia.
 This is a disease where once the damage is done, it’s done.

-That said… It’s quite possible that your vet may be able to prescribe medications that might help alleviate some of the symptoms associated with having cerebellar hypoplasia, and its quite possible that in a “loving” and “caring” environment you pet may be able to make improvements on his or her own.
+That said, your vet may be able to prescribe medications that might help alleviate some of the symptoms associated with having cerebellar hypoplasia, and it’s entirely possible that in a “loving” and “caring” environment your pet may be able to make improvements on their own.

 You see…

-What new parents of a pet with cerebellar hypoplasia need to understand is that while their pet may have “issues” he or she isn’t sick, weak or in pain, they’re just a bit clumsy!
+New parents of a pet with cerebellar hypoplasia need to understand that while their pet may have “issues” they aren’t sick, weak or in pain, they’re just a bit clumsy!

 Especially if…